nardsqq/nardsqq.github.io/about.md

 **Messaging** —
 ~~Currently, I'm used to Facebook's Messenger app but I'd like to make a switch to Telegram.
 In addition, for work and tech community chatting, there's Slack.~~

-_**Update (2021):**_ I still use Facebook's Messenger from time to time but me and my close friends switch to Discord during the pandemic and it's working like a charm for us right now.
+_**Update (2021):**_ I still use Facebook's Messenger from time to time but me and my close friends switched to Discord during the pandemic and it's working like a charm for us right now.
 Doing a voice call is easy as a snap and we can discuss about different topics and keep them in their respective channels without being confused.

 * [Discord](https://discord.com/)
 * [Messenger](https://www.messenger.com/)